1010sheehy/hello-world/README.md

 Kirsten:
 1. I was burned in a terrible picle accident
-2. I was hit by a taco truck (and got a free taco)
 3. As a child, my uncle would give me liver pate for christmas